nibynic/ember-form-builder/README.md

   {{submit-on f}}

-{{/simple-form}}
+{{/form-builder}}
 ```

 ### Built-in inputs

-The following inputs types are built into Ember Simple Form:
+The following inputs types are built into Ember Form Builder:

 Type | Guessed when | HTML form
 --- | --- | ---